US STOCKS-Tech stocks lead broad decline on Wall St

 By Yashaswini Swamynathan

-June 15 U.S. stocks opened lower on Thursday, with technology shares leading a broad decline amid worries over stretched valuations.
+June 15 (Reuters) - U.S. stocks opened lower on Thursday, with technology shares leading a broad decline amid worries over stretched valuations.

 The S&P 500 technology sector dropped 1.21 percent, led by declines in index heavyweights such as Apple , Microsoft and Facebook.